 With prayer, you are tapping into answers from The One who has all the answers, all the time.
 And that’s just what you need when reinventing yourself!
 Happy New Year Friends.

 “Jesus has an answer for everything” – Matthew Kelly

-Receive my articles each month in your inbox.
-Enter your email address and I’ll do the rest!
+Receive my new articles each month in your inbox.
+Enter your favorite email address and I’ll do the rest!